flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells_part_2.md

 Unsurprisingly, position comes up as the predictor with the larger explnatory power and speed adds marginal benefits.

 For the next project, you can use all the tools showcased here to find a better encoding model model for these hyppocampal neurons.

+Suggestions:

+- Extend the model including the theta phase as predictor.
+- Use the NeMoS multiplicative basis to capture model the interaction between theta phase and position.

 ## Conclusion